-Nydia Blas delves deeper into her world of female magic
+Nydia Blas takes a deep dive into her inimitable world of female magic

 From a young age, Nydia Blas was able to understand the importance of representation.
 Speaking from her home in Atlanta, Georgia, the African-Panamian photographer recalls the vast archive of images that adorned her family’s walls as a girl: her ancestors — “all beautiful shades of brown” — graduating from college, enlisting in the army, playing musical instruments.
 “It said to me, ‘Black folks come from greatness.
 And here’s the proof of that.’”